 When babies are having fun you as their caregiver are having fun because you are interacting, teaching, and reflecting on your own experiences or if your parents never did this for you, you feel even more apt to move your child’s learning in a great direction.
 When the babies are occupied it frees you up to clean the house, check emails, make a phone call etc., it may seem like you are not paying attention to your child however letting them be free to play enables independence and imagination because they create their own worlds and ways of doing things.

 Playing allows for creativity, cognition and better hand and eye coordination.
 With creativity they can twist their perception around, upside down and they learn how to comprehend things in their own way.
 For cognition they remember with repetitiveness and are able to articulate with sound, utterances, hearing effectively and signaling to you that they understand and comprehend what is in front of them.
-It helps you to charter their growth and make sure that they do not fall into what is every parent’s nightmare – Autism.

 With hand and eye coordination they are able to grasp objects and learn through sight what an object or thing is, and will be more inclined to play with the object.
 My daughter has an electronic keyboard with keys of lullabies and instrument buttons where she presses and creates her own music and she loves it because it is a visual toy and she is able to be creative and never gets bored, which brings satisfaction to me because music is introduced and who doesn’t love music.
 She is able to bypass the lullabies with hand and eye coordination and would rather listen to her own beat, I think this toy hits all the areas of Cognitive development and fulfills independence and mostly creativity.
 Playing emphasizes continual learning and reinforcing brain activity with constant stimulation.
 It also tires them out and they are able to take naps which leaves time for the parent to take a break.